About the Profession

 Here are a few more examples:

-- Forbes, Best Master’s Degrees for Jobs: Physician Assistant Studies rated as Number 1 for best master’s degree based on mid-career median pay, projected employment increase, and job growth.
+- Forbes, Best Master’s Degrees for Jobs: Physician Assistant Studies rated within the top 10 for best master’s degree based on mid-career median pay, projected employment increase, and job growth.

 - Glassdoor (2017), 25 Highest Paying Jobs in America: Physician Assistant ranked in the top 10 highest paying jobs in the nation (and, with more position openings than any other professions on the list)

 - Linked-In (2017), 20 Most Promising Jobs: Physician Assistant ranked as 13th most promising job of 2017.

 - U.S Bureau of Labor Statistics: “Employment of physician assistants is projected to grow 30 percent from 2014 to 2024, much faster than the average for all occupations.
 As demand for healthcare services grows, physician assistants will be needed to provide care to patients.”

 - USA Today, Where the Jobs Are: Physician Assistant positions are rated among the best jobs with the highest growth and wage prospects